sbsmith86/ds-todos/readme.md

 $ composer install
 ```

-Once all vendor dependencies are installed, run the migrations to setup the database and seed it:
+Once all vendor dependencies are installed, copy the `.env.example` file to a new `.env` and run `php artisan key:generate`

+Then, while still ssh'ed in your Homestead box, run the migrations to setup the database and seed it:

 ```shell
 $ php artisan migrate
 $ php artisan db:seed
 ```

 Now you should be all set!
-Go to the url you set up in Homestead (i.e `http://ds-todos.app`) in your browser and you should see your freshly installed application.
+Go to the url you set up in Homestead (i.e `http://ds-todos.test` or whatever you url you setup in your /etc/hosts file) in your browser and you should see your freshly installed application.

 ---

 ### Notes

-* You have until 1/13 at 3:00pm (EST) to complete the assignment.
-Email me a link to your fork of this repository as the submission.
 * If you need any clarification on these instructions, send questions my way and I will answer them to the best of my ability.
 My email address is `ssmith@dosomething.org`
-* Use any further documentation you want to complete the assignment, but the [laravel documentation](http://laravel.com) is pretty solid.
+* Use any further documentation you want to complete the assignment, but the [laravel documentation](https://laravel.com/docs/5.2/) is pretty solid.
 Check it out!
 * Bonus: feel free to make the app look better, not required, but it is pretty hard to look at as it stands now.

 ## Laravel PHP Framework